Die Tageszeitung: Israeli–Palestinian conflict

 Die Tageszeitung has been noted to have a pro-Israel stance in its reporting on the Israeli–Palestinian conflict.

-In November 2023, Palestinian author Adania Shibli applied for a preliminary injunction in Hamburg against Die Tageszeitung after it published an article calling her a "committed B.D.S. activist."
+In November 2023, Palestinian author Adania Shibli applied for a preliminary injunction in Hamburg against Die Tageszeitung after it published an article calling her a "committed BDS activist."
 The injunction was dismissed by the court, which noted she had signed a 2007 open letter urging The Rolling Stones not to play in Israel and a 2019 open letter criticizing the organizers of a literary prize derailed by BDS activists.

-Die Tageszeitung was one of several German media outlets that had published false stories about the October 7 attacks without subsequent corrections.
-In August 2025, Die Tageszeitung was cited by German journalist Hanno Hauenstein among a host of German media outlets that have helped pave the way for killing Palestinian journalists in Gaza by the Israeli army.
+Die Tageszeitung was among German media outlets that published unverified claims about the October 7 attacks that later drew criticism.
+In August 2025, German journalist Hanno Hauenstein argued that coverage by Die Tageszeitung and other German media outlets contributed to legitimizing the killing of Palestinian journalists in Gaza by the Israeli military.

 Headlines

 The taz is noted for its tongue-in-cheek headlines, such as: